PX4/PX4-user_guide/en/config_mc/pid_tuning_guide_multicopter_basic.md

 ## Preconditions

-- You have selected the closest matching [default airframe configuration](../config/airframe.md) for your vehicle.
+- You have selected the closest matching [default frame configuration](../config/airframe.md) for your vehicle.
   This should give you a vehicle that already flies.
 - You should have done an [ESC calibration](../advanced_config/esc_calibration.md).
 - If using PWM output: [PWM_MAIN_MIN](../advanced_config/parameter_reference.md#PWM_MAIN_MIN) is set correctly.